What are academic societies?

-Academic societies are student-led groups that represent an academic interest which is usually linked to a course or School/Institute.
-These communities offer our students a range of social and professional opportunities which also enhances student experience.
+Academic societies are student-led groups that represent an academic interest which are usually linked to a course, School or Institute.
+These communities are independently run and offer our students a range of social and professional opportunities which also enhances student experience.
 All societies are led by student committee members who are elected into their positions which at minimum, consist of a President, Secretary and Treasurer.

 All elected committee members hold their posts until July 31st.
 Every year we host two large society committee elections on our website, one during October and one later on during March-April.
 This is when students can nominate themselves and run for committee positions.
 During this time, academic staff support is essential in ensuring that a society continues year on year as some societies struggle to elect a committee.
 Societies that don't elect a committee will move into Adopt a Soc.